leutloff/bergcms/README.md

 `127.0.0.1	localhost bergcms.local`.
 An outline of the Apache configuration is shown in doc/etc_apache2.
 The configuration used for Travis is stored in the build directory.
-Enable the required apache modules: `sudo a2enmod suexec cgid`
+Enable the required apache modules: `sudo a2enmod suexec cgid rewrite`

 These are the steps to perform a build itself: